“Sweetie, will you please pick up your toys?”

 “Morality is doing what is right no matter what you’re told.
 Obedience is doing what you’re told no matter what is right.” - Unknown source

 Obedient children turn into obedient adults.
-Let’s raise adults with the confidence to be leaders that do the right thing instead.
+Let’s raise children with the confidence to be leaders that do the right thing because it’s what their heart tells them to do!